tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-snowflake.md

-# Snowflake Resource Optimization Setup - Step 1: Snowflake
+# Snowflake Setup & Configuration Optimization Setup - Step 1: Snowflake

 ## What's Snowflake?
 Snowflake provides cloud-based data storage and analytics services, and if you're here, you're likely already using it!
-The Snowflake Resource Optimization: Setup & Configuration app will read from Snowflake to populate its queries, and write back to Snowflake as users take actions (e.g. enabling auto-resume for a warehouse or disabling an idle user).
+The Snowflake Setup & Configuration Optimization app is designed to help you manage your Snowflake resources.

 ## Output
 The goal of this section is to:
 * Ensure you have a Snowflake user with the ACCOUNTADMIN role

 ## Step 1.1 - Snowflake user
-The Snowflake Resource Optimization: Setup & Configuration app requires a Snowflake user with the ACCOUNTADMIN role.
+The Snowflake Setup & Configuration Optimization app requires a Snowflake user with the ACCOUNTADMIN role.

 If you would like to create a new Snowflake user for Retool, please follow Snowflake's instructions on [creating a user](https://docs.snowflake.com/en/user-guide/admin-user-management.html#creating-users).
 Again, please ensure that this user has the [ACCOUNTADMIN](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html#using-the-accountadmin-role) role.